-How To Find Effective Intensive Marriage Counseling:
+How to Find a Highly Effective Marriage Counseling Retreat

-8 Things to Look For
+The Ten Most Important Things to Look For

 by Jay S. Lindsay, Ph.D.